-6.3 Bryn Tirion Hall complies with Social Care Wales guidance in relation to the recognised and accepted qualification for workers within residential Children's home in Wales e.g.: Diploma level 3 in HSC Children and Young People / QCF - HSC level 3 - working with Children and Young People.
-All staff that hold a senior level post are required to undertake relevant qualifications accordingly e.g. Level 5 Advanced Practice.
+6.3 Bryn Tirion Hall complies with Social Care Wales guidance in relation to the recognised and accepted qualification for workers within residential Care home in Wales e.g.: Diploma level 2&3 in HSC Children and Young People / QCF - HSC level 3 - working with Children and Young People or most recent qualifications are Core Level 2 and Practice Level 3 CYP.
+All staff that hold a senior level post are required to undertake relevant qualifications accordingly e.g. Level 5 Advanced Practice, Level 4 Professional Practice in Health and Social Care or Level 4 Preparing for Leadership and Management in Health and Social Care.